Onefootball/swift-style-guide/README.markdown

 ### Class Prefixes

-Swift types are automatically namespaced by the module that contains them and you should not add a class prefix.
+Swift types are automatically name-spaced by the module that contains them and you should not add a class prefix.
 If two names from different modules collide you can disambiguate by prefixing the type name with the module name.

 ```swift
 import SomeModule